williamouyang/okta.github.io/docs/getting_started/enabling_cors.md

 > **Caution:** Only grant access to specific origins (websites) that you control and trust to access the Okta API.

-> **Early Access Feature (EA)**
->
-> Support for CORS is EA and must be explicitly enabled for your Okta organization.
-Please contact support to enable CORS for your organization.

 ## API Support

 The Okta API supports CORS on an API by API basis.
 If you're building an application that needs CORS, please check that the specific operation supports CORS for your use case.
 APIs that support CORS are marked with the following icon <span class="api-label api-label-small api-label-cors"><i class="fa fa-cloud-download"></i> CORS</span>.